 New Hope is in the deck twice.
 As a level-l-card, its play is not tied to a civilisation level.
+New ing the player who activated it).
+The players have to discard four cards each when the catastrophe is played.
+However, this can be avoided or at least alleviated by achievements on display which provide ing rescue card (→ 2.3.2 RESCUE CARDS).

-New Hope is used to draw exactly three cards, either from the draw pile or from the face-up cards.
+Hope is used to draw exactly three cards, either from the draw pile or from the face-up cards.